Juluca (dolutegravir + rilpivirine)

 - Juluca was approved in the US in November 2017.

-- Approval in the EU is expected later in 2018.
+- Juluca was approved in the EU in May 2018.

 The US patient information and detailed Product Information for dolutegravir/rilpivirine (Juluca) are available at this link.
 (PDF)